mido-Jr/Junior-Training-Sheet-V7.0/README.md

 # Junior-Training-Sheet-V7.0
 Hi

-This is my solve for Junior Training Sheet V7.0 By Dr Mostafa Saad Ibrahim.
+This is my solution for Junior Training Sheet V7.0 By Dr Mostafa Saad Ibrahim.

 Overall ~950 problems for newcomers to problem solving.